 Bioavailability is a measure of the amount of a molecule that is available and utilized by the body when it is taken.
 The human body has a very specific mode of obtaining and utilizing molecules.
 Simple changes to molecules can result in them not being utilized by the cells in the body.

 Another aspect of bioavailability is how much of the compound actually gets to where it needs to within the body.
-With compounds taken orally, the digestive tract is full of enzymes, acid, and other molecules that can alter the molecule and decrease its effective absorption.
+With compounds taken orally, the digestive tract is full of enzymes, acids, and other molecules that can alter the molecule and decrease its effective absorption.
 Some routes of administration forgo the digestive tract for this reason and need to be injected.

 This is a major reason why things like insulin are only available in injections and not through oral medications.
 Other methods include the addition of chemical compounds to help the absorption or protection of a specific molecule as it goes through the digestive tract.